Triple Net Lease Pros and Cons: Landlord and Tenant Perspectives

 The biggest advantage of NNN leases for landlords is that operating cost increases don't compress net operating income.
 When property taxes rise 12% following a reassessment, or when an insurance market dislocation doubles premiums in coastal markets, those costs pass directly to tenants.
 The landlord's base rent income stays constant.

 In a gross lease, the landlord absorbs those increases.
-A building where gross rent was priced assuming $8/SF in operating costs suddenly has $9.80/SF in actual costs — that's $1.80/SF of margin compression on every square foot.
+A building where gross rent was priced assuming $8/SF in operating costs suddenly has $9.80/SF in actual costs.
+That's $1.80/SF of margin compression on every square foot.
 For a 200,000 SF retail center, that's $360,000/year in lost NOI.

 The NNN structure prevents this.
 The same 200,000 SF center with 100% NNN leases passes all cost increases to tenants.
 The landlord's net income is genuinely net.